zkat/npx/README.md

 Executes `<command>` either from a local `node_modules/.bin`, or from a central cache, installing any packages needed in order for `<command>` to run.

+By default, `npx` will check whether `<command>` exists in `$PATH`, or in the local project binaries, and execute that.
+If `<command>` is not found, it will be installed prior to execution.

-By default, `<command>` will be installed prior to execution.
-An optional `@version` may be appended to specify the package version required.
+An optional `@version` may be appended to specify the package version required, which defaults to `latest` only if `<command>` is not in the path.
+If the command is already present and no explicit version specifier was requested, the existing command will be used.

 If a version specifier is included, or if `--package` is used, npx will ignore the version of the package in the current path, if it exists.
+This can also be forced with the `--ignore-existing` flag.

 * `-p, --package <package>` - define the package to be installed.
 This defaults to the value of `<command>`.
 This is only needed for packages with multiple binaries if you want to call one of the other executables, or where the binary name does not match the package name.
 If this option is provided `<command>` will be executed as-is, without interpreting `@version` if it's there.